Shannon Lowrie

 Owner/Director

 Shannon began her dance training in Santa Maria under the instruction of Thelma Cline and Nancy Ann Dance Studio.
 After numerous years on stage she became eager to explore as many ways possible to perform.
 As a child she would put on neighborhood musicals and spent most of her school years singing, writing, playing guitar, and choreographing.
 Shannon was very involved in her high school Advanced Choir and became the lead singer in a rock band her senior year of high school.
 She got back to her dance roots in college and began auditioning for as many shows as she could.
 Shannon performed with Pacific Light Opera Theater and Chameleon Productions spending as much time behind the scenes as on the stage.
 Soon enough she was assistant directing, building sets, costuming, and choreographing.
 Shannon was the original choreographer for P.L.O.T.’s children’s troupe, The Rising Stars.
 She went on to work a summer with The Great American Melodrama, Assistant Directed and choreographed for Chameleon Productions, and began teaching at The Studio of Performing Arts then owned by Zellda Markham.
 She always felt a connection to The Studio and knew that it had special potential.
 Although she had big dreams of Broadway, she decided to settle down in Arroyo Grande and help others create, enhance, and fulfill their dreams of the stage what ever that might be.
 Shannon bought The Studio from Zellda in 2000 and has produced many productions such as Cats, A Chorus Line, Jesus Christ Superstar, and many many more.
-She is the director and choreographer for The Studio’s company dancers as well as several other groups, and has placed first, second, and third in several dance competitions for her choreography.
-She is the lead singer in the Classic Rock Band Midlife Crisis.
+She is the director and choreographer for The Studio’s company dancers as well as several other groups, and has placed first in several dance competitions for her choreography.
+She is also the lead singer in the Classic Hits Band The Shantastics.
 Shannon is married and has three children.
-Her entire family is involved in The Studio and she looks forward to watching them all grow up here and dedicates her life to making the most of The Studio of Performing Arts is an essential to every dancer.
-I have traveled nationally competing and performing and look forward to a new dance family at
+Her entire family is involved in The Studio and she looks forward to watching them all grow up here and dedicates her life to making the most of The Studio of Performing Arts .

 Shannon began her dance training in Santa Maria under the instruction of Thelma Cline and Nancy Ann Dance Studio.
 After numerous years on stage she became eager to explore as many ways possible to perform.
 As a child she would put on neighborhood musicals and spent most of her school years singing, writing, playing guitar, and choreographing.
 Shannon was very involved in her high school Advanced Choir and became the lead singer in a rock band her senior year of high school.
 She got back to her dance roots in college and began auditioning for as many shows as she could.
 Shannon performed with Pacific Light Opera Theater and Chameleon Productions spending as much time behind the scenes as on the stage.
 Soon enough she was assistant directing, building sets, costuming, and choreographing.
 Shannon was the original choreographer for P.L.O.T.’s children’s troupe, The Rising Stars.
 She went on to work a summer with The Great American Melodrama, Assistant Directed and choreographed for Chameleon Productions, and began teaching at The Studio of Performing Arts then owned by Zellda Markham.
 She always felt a connection to The Studio and knew that it had special potential.
 Although she had big dreams of Broadway, she decided to settle down in Arroyo Grande and help others create, enhance, and fulfill their dreams of the stage what ever that might be.
 Shannon bought The Studio from Zellda in 2000 and has produced many productions such as Cats, A Chorus Line, Jesus Christ Superstar, and many many more.
-She is the director and choreographer for The Studio’s company dancers as well as several other groups, and has placed first, second, and third in several dance competitions for her choreography.
-She is the lead singer in the Classic Rock Band Midlife Crisis.
+She is the director and choreographer for The Studio’s company dancers as well as several other groups, and has placed first in several dance competitions for her choreography.
+She is also the lead singer in the Classic Hits Band The Shantastics.
 Shannon is married and has three children.
-Her entire family is involved in The Studio and she looks forward to watching them all grow up here and dedicates her life to making the most of The Studio of Performing Arts is an essential to every dancer.
-I have traveled nationally competing and performing and look forward to a new dance family at
+Her entire family is involved in The Studio and she looks forward to watching them all grow up here and dedicates her life to making the most of The Studio of Performing Arts .

 Nataly Plotner

 Nataly has been studying and performing in the arts her entire life time.
 Taking her first gymnastics class at only the age of 2, she quickly learned she loved to be on stage!
-She grew up studying, performing and competing in multiple dance and music classes all along the coast of California but her fondest memories are performing for the SOPA as a teenager.
+She grew up studying in multiple dance, music and theater classes all along the coast of California but her fondest memories are performing for the SOPA as a teenager.
 The arts quickly became her ultimate love and joy in life.
 Graduating High-School in 2003 Nataly was honored to receive THE AMBER CARTER MEMORIAL DANCE Scholarship.
 She was even more excited to receive it once again the following year as a continued scholarship to keep studying dance in College.
 In 2006 she graduated Allan Hancock College with a Certificate in DANCE.
-Studying Ballet, Jazz, Modern, Tap, Hip-Hop, Break-Dancing, Gymnastics/Acrobatics, Yoga, Pilates, Culture Dancing including African & Asian Dancing, Dance History & breaking down music and rhythm for dancers, plus many many more!
-Nataly is also a professional working musician playing for the record label "Harvest Road Music" working with platinum award winning producers Randy Rigby & Scott Nickoley.
-She released her first solo full -length CD in 2010.
-Nataly is a native Californian who adores the ocean and surfing as well but in the past years she has moved around quite a bit playing music and performing in Portland, Oregon & Denver, Colorado & even Alaska.
-She has taught and choreographed for 12 years now at many schools, colleges, dance companies & theatre programs.
-She is extremely excited to be teaching once again at her favorite studio to dance in when growing up, The Studio of Performing Arts.
+Studying Ballet, Jazz, Modern, Tap, Hip-Hop, Break-Dancing, Gymnastics/Acrobatics, Choreography, Musical Theater, Acting, Yoga, Pilates, Culture Dancing including African & Asian Dancing, Music, Dance History & breaking down music for rhythm for dancers, plus many many more!
+Nataly also enjoys acting when she gets the opportunity.
+In her younger years you would see her in many commercials.
+She recalls her favorite role of playing Cassie in A Chorus Line.
+And still performs regularly at the Studio of Performing Arts, Black Box Theater.
+Nataly is also an award winning songwriter who performs regularly at a large number of prestigious venues and events on California’s Central Coast.
+She began student teaching at the age of 15 giving her over 20+ years of teaching experience.
+She absolutely loves working with the youth and considers the wonderful people of Sopa family!

 Nataly has been studying and performing in the arts her entire life time.
 Taking her first gymnastics class at only the age of 2, she quickly learned she loved to be on stage!
-She grew up studying, performing and competing in multiple dance and music classes all along the coast of California but her fondest memories are performing for the SOPA as a teenager.
+She grew up studying in multiple dance, music and theater classes all along the coast of California but her fondest memories are performing for the SOPA as a teenager.
 The arts quickly became her ultimate love and joy in life.
 Graduating High-School in 2003 Nataly was honored to receive THE AMBER CARTER MEMORIAL DANCE Scholarship.
 She was even more excited to receive it once again the following year as a continued scholarship to keep studying dance in College.
 In 2006 she graduated Allan Hancock College with a Certificate in DANCE.
-Studying Ballet, Jazz, Modern, Tap, Hip-Hop, Break-Dancing, Gymnastics/Acrobatics, Yoga, Pilates, Culture Dancing including African & Asian Dancing, Dance History & breaking down music and rhythm for dancers, plus many many more!
-Nataly is also a professional working musician playing for the record label "Harvest Road Music" working with platinum award winning producers Randy Rigby & Scott Nickoley.
-She released her first solo full -length CD in 2010.
-Nataly is a native Californian who adores the ocean and surfing as well but in the past years she has moved around quite a bit playing music and performing in Portland, Oregon & Denver, Colorado & even Alaska.
-She has taught and choreographed for 12 years now at many schools, colleges, dance companies & theatre programs.
-She is extremely excited to be teaching once again at her favorite studio to dance in when growing up, The Studio of Performing Arts.
+Studying Ballet, Jazz, Modern, Tap, Hip-Hop, Break-Dancing, Gymnastics/Acrobatics, Choreography, Musical Theater, Acting, Yoga, Pilates, Culture Dancing including African & Asian Dancing, Music, Dance History & breaking down music for rhythm for dancers, plus many many more!
+Nataly also enjoys acting when she gets the opportunity.
+In her younger years you would see her in many commercials.
+She recalls her favorite role of playing Cassie in A Chorus Line.
+And still performs regularly at the Studio of Performing Arts, Black Box Theater.
+Nataly is also an award winning songwriter who performs regularly at a large number of prestigious venues and events on California’s Central Coast.
+She began student teaching at the age of 15 giving her over 20+ years of teaching experience.
+She absolutely loves working with the youth and considers the wonderful people of Sopa family!

 Carrie Yamate